 FSRH Scholarships and Awards

-We offer a number of prizes and awards to encourage and acknowledge outstanding work or innovation within the field of SRH.
+We offer prizes and awards to encourage and acknowledge outstanding work or innovation within the field of SRH.

 Our prizes and scholarships are open to anyone who meets the criteria and we welcome your application, if you have any questions, get in touch with us at email@example.com or call us on +44 (0)20 7724 5534

-3. Anne Szarewski Journal Memorial Award - In addition to publication of the winning article in the Journal of Family Planning and Reproductive Health Care, the winner will be offered the opportunity to present their work at one of the FSRH conferences during the year following the award, and will receive complimentary registration for that conference.
+1. Anne Szarewski Journal Memorial Award - In addition to publication of the winning article in BMJ Sexual and Reproductive Health, the winner will be offered the opportunity to present their work at one of the FSRH conferences during the year following the award, and will receive complimentary registration for that conference.